SimonHadfield/Projectile_Physics_Sim2D/README.md

 TODO:

 - main.cpp:
-	- intialize window separate to rendering window
+	- intialize window separate to rendering window: READ OTHER PEOPLE CODE AND LAYOUT (window.cpp getting messy - where do i call gravity and updatepos?)

 - shader.cpp and shader.h:
 	- creatation of shaders for rendering